mobily-enterprises/jsonreststores/README.md

 JsonRestStores
 ==============

-A module to create JsonRest stores compatible with Dojo in minutes
+A module to create JsonRest stores compatible with Dojo in minutes.